pts2800/iracing_data_v3/README.md

 ## History of project
 This project was started for several reasons.
-- I wanted to show some of my coding ability on my resume
 - I wasn't happy with the current tools out there that grab iRacing data
 - I wanted to brush up on my python and learn some new items (such as MongoDB)